parinfer/parinfer.js/lib/README.md

   - `cursorLine` - zero-based line number of the cursor
   - `cursorX` - zero-based x-position of the cursor
   - `cursorDx` - (Paren Mode only) indicates the amount the cursor moved horizontally if something was inserted or deleted in order to help preserve relative indentation of child expressions ([see docs][cursorDx]).
+  - `partialResult` - return partially processed text/cursor if an error occurs (defaults to false)

 <!-- file links need to be full path to make them work for the NPM readme -->
 [cursorDx]:https://github.com/shaunlebron/parinfer/blob/master/lib/doc/code.md#preserving-relative-indentation-while-typing